cashapp/csop/README.md

 # Cash Service OPerator

+**Note this repo is under active heavy development and is not yet alpha**

 The Cash Service OPerator (CSOP) is a Kubernetes operator that codifies the operational knowledge required to run a "service"  in a Kubernetes cluster.

 CSOP uses CRDs to allow service owners to easily deploy a service that conforms to the [container contract specified by CSOP](https://github.com/cashapp/csop/blob/master/README.md#container-contract).
 The resources created by CSOP will be configured with sane defaults that emphasize security.
 CSOP provides the following features: